 Updated 14/05/2025.

-Masters Swimming Australia (MSA) is pleaseed to have received a Play Well Participation Grant from the Australian Sports Commission’s (ASC).
-MSA will be using the grant to deliver the Transition 2 Masters program (T2M) designed for adult Australians to progress their swimming and water safety skills, becoming more comfortable around water and to provide physical, mental, and social benefits.
-The program will help adults to continue their swimming journey and sustain participation in the sport.
+MSA used this grant to deliver the Transition 2 Masters program (T2M) designed for adult Australians to progress their swimming and water safety skills, becoming more comfortable around water and to provide physical, mental, and social benefits.
+The program is aimed at helping adults to continue their swimming journey and sustain participation in the sport.

 What is the Project?